Residential Zoning by Race:

 While the Supreme Court was writing its decision, Pittsburgh’s City Council was writing and voting on a zoning amendment to add an exclusive single-family zoning district.
 The new map with this district was issued in 1927 and is pictured here.

 In 1958, Pittsburgh replaced its 40-page pamphlet zoning ordinance with a 200+ page book.
 This was the birth of modern zoning in the city.
 A new zoning map was issued at that time.
-There is no known copy of this map available today.
-The next available zoning map is from 1967 (shown here).
+At the time of this research, the 1958 map was not available.
+The next available zoning map from 1967 (shown here), is used as a proxy.
 The zoning districts on this map substantially match the districts identified in the 1958 code suggesting that the 1967 map is substantially similar to the 1958 map.

 The new map shows that in addition to adding pages of regulations, the zoning districts became more nuanced, with numerous districts in each of the categories of residential, commercial, and industrial.
 In addition, the exclusive single-family zoning district grew between 1927 and 1967.